From very humble materials, I crafted a piece of Christmas decor that I really like.

 Voila!
 A piece of Christmas artwork!

-I like the way it looks on a plate stand sitting on the primitive sideboard in my dining room, although now I'm thinking I might want to swap the red ribbon for something a bit more subdued.
-Hmmm. . .
+I like the way it looks on a plate stand sitting on the primitive sideboard in my dining room, although later I realized I should swap the red ribbon for something a bit more subdued.

 The possibilities for these plaques are endless.
 Other angel songs include "Angels We Have Heard on High" and "Hark the Herald Angels Sing."
 Maybe a star ornament with "O Little Town of Bethlehem" or "It Came upon the Midnight Clear."
 Or bells with "Joy to the World."
 Or a candle with "Silent Night."
 Or a snowflake with "Winter Wonderland," or even a piece of greenery with "Deck the Halls."
 What do you think?